 If you have pre-booked assistance with your airline, when you arrive at the airport please inform airport staff if you require assistance.
 They will ensure that you are fast-tracked through check-in, security and boarding for departing passengers and immigration for arriving passengers.

-Glasgow Prestwick Airport produces a Disabled Persons and Persons with Reduced Mobility Users’ Guide (updated October 2016) to set out exactly what these customers should expect when travelling through our facility and to ensure that are customers are able to access assistance as required.
+Glasgow Prestwick Airport produces a Persons with reduced mobility, hidden and non-hidden disabilities – Users Guide – March 2018 V6 (updated March 2018) to set out exactly what these customers should expect when travelling through our facility and to ensure that are customers are able to access assistance as required.

-In addition to this Users’ Guide, we also provide access information on Disabled Go.
+In addition to this Users’ Guide, we also provide access information on AccessAble website.

 The Civil Aviation Authority, in co-operation with all UK airports, collects feedback on the quality of the assistance provided to passengers with reduced mobility.
 We would be grateful if you would take the time to complete a short survey on the assistance provided to you on departure and arrival at Glasgow Prestwick airport.
 To give your important feedback please visit here